Giacomo Torelli. Act II. Scene X: The Courtyard of the King of Naxos, detail. Pinacoteca Civica di Fano, Fano, Italy / The Bridgeman Art Library

 - ITunes links, Amazon links, and Naxos catalog numbers for all works in the Anthology

-JUST ADDED: A new list of Global Baroque resources (readings and repertory) to help students and faculty consider early modern music and culture outside of Western Europe.
+New in 2020-2021: A new list of Global Baroque resources (readings and repertory) to help students and faculty consider early modern music and culture outside of Western Europe.

 Visit the websites of the other books in the Western Music in Context series:

 Rich Freedman, Music in the Renaissance

 John A. Rice, Music in the Eighteenth Century